Packing Densities of Delzant and Semitoric Polygons: Toric packing

 \subsection{A program to calculate the toric packing density}

 We have produced a python program, available online at~\cite{alg-url}, which takes as an input the vertices of a Delzant polygon and gives as an output its maximal packing and maximal packing density.
 The key idea that allows the development of such an algorithm is that Proposition~\ref{prop:toric} and Corollary~\ref{cor:toric-vertex} reduce the number of candidates for the maximum packing down to a finite list, which thus can be checked by a computer.
-Roughly, the algorithm follows these steps: \begin{enumerate} \item take as an input the vertices of the Delzant polygon $\De$; \item calculate the $\SL$-lengths of the edges of $\De$ using Corollary~\ref{cor:SL_gcd}; \item find the vertices $v_1,\ldots,v_k\in\R^d$ of $\PTtilde(\De)$; \item return the largest of $||v_1||^2,\ldots,||v_k||^2$ divided by $2\area(\De)$. \end{enumerate} By Corollary~\ref{cor:toric-vertex} the value returned by this procedure is the packing density of $\De$.
+Roughly, the algorithm follows these steps: \begin{enumerate}\itemsep=0pt \item[(1)] take as an input the vertices of the Delzant polygon $\De$; \item[(2)] calculate the $\SL$-lengths of the edges of $\De$ using Corollary~\ref{cor:SL_gcd}; \item[(3)] find the vertices $v_1,\ldots,v_k\in\R^d$ of $\PTtilde(\De)$; \item[(4)] return the largest of $||v_1||^2,\ldots,||v_k||^2$ divided by $2\area(\De)$. \end{enumerate} By Corollary~\ref{cor:toric-vertex}, the value returned by this procedure is the packing density of $\De$.

-To avoid any approximation in the program~\cite{alg-url}, we rely on the fact that any Delzant polygon can be scaled so that its vertices lie on the integer lattice, and this scaling does not effect the packing density.
-Thus, each number in our program is rational and stored exactly as a fraction or integer, so no information is lost due to floating-point representation.
+In many cases, such as when the vertices of the polygon lie on rational points, the Delzant polygon can be scaled so that its vertices lie on the integer lattice, and this scaling does not affect the packing density.
+Therefore, in these cases each number in our program~\cite{alg-url} is rational and stored exactly as a fraction or integer, so no information is lost due to floating-point representation.